All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I take Thymosin Alpha-1 before or after exercise?

-There is no strict rule, but many practitioners suggest injecting Ta1 at least one hour before or after intense exercise.
+There's no strict rule, but many practitioners suggest injecting Ta1 at least one hour before or after intense exercise.
 Exercise temporarily alters immune cell distribution and blood flow, so separating the two activities may allow for more consistent absorption and immune response.

 Can I take Thymosin Alpha-1 every day?

 Daily dosing is used in some protocols, particularly during acute illness or initial loading phases.
-However, standard maintenance dosing is two to three times per week.
+But standard maintenance dosing is two to three times per week.
 Your physician will determine the appropriate frequency based on your condition and response. how to cycle thymosin alpha-1

 How long before eating should I inject Thymosin Alpha-1?